Fly Away Peter: Discussion

-Fly Away Peter is considered by some an important work in Australian literature, and is on the Senior English curriculum in some states.
+Fly Away Peter is considered to be an important work in Australian literature, and is on the Senior English curriculum in some states.

 The novel touches on a range of themes which are common in explorations of Australian identity.
 Its setting in the First World War draws our attention to the ANZAC legend, and gives us a powerful sense of the experience of the men who forged that legend.
 The relationship with land is explored; Jim feels he belongs to the land as much as Ashley, who owns it; Ashley accepts this with laconic good humour.
 The boundaries of class and experience are palpable - Jim has grown up with a hardworking but violent and resentful widower father, and Ashley has had a privileged schooling in Europe - but they have a quiet rapport which transcends their differences.

 The central motif of birds gives the author the opportunity to explore a range of themes.
 The miracle of bird migration becomes symbolic, echoing Jim's journey across the globe to the war.
 The notion of the 'bird's eye view' is explored.
 Like a migratory bird, Jim holds a 'map' of the swampland in his mind, whilst also seeing the detail of grass, undergrowth and water.
 A flight in Ashley's biplane gives him a view of the landscape which confirms his mental map.
 Later, in the trenches, he seems to go out of himself and see the battle as a map - while he is present in the mud and heat of battle, part of his perception observes, detached, from above.